fukamachi/quri/README.markdown

 ### \[Function] `url-decode`

-Decode a Percent-Encoded string.
+Decode a Percent-Encoded string or byte vector.

 ### \[Function] `url-decode-params`

-Decode a [form-urlencoded](http://tools.ietf.org/html/rfc1866#section-8.2.1) string and return an association list.
+Decode a [form-urlencoded](http://tools.ietf.org/html/rfc1866#section-8.2.1) string or byte vector and return an association list.

 ### \[Function] `url-encode`

-Encode a string into a Percent-Encoded string.
+Encode a string or a byte vector into a Percent-Encoded string.

 ### \[Function] `url-encode-params`